dwringer/composition-nodes/README.md

 #### Image Quantize (Kohonen map)

 Use a Kohonen self-organizing map to quantize the pixel values of an image.
 It's possible to pass in an existing map, which will be used instead of training a new one.
-It's also possible to pass in a "swap map", which will be used in place of the standard map's assigned pixel values in quantizing the target image - these values can be correlated either one by one by a linear assignment minimizing the distances\* between each of them, or by swapping their coordinates on the maps themselves, which can be orientedfirst such that their corner distances\* are minimized achieving a closest-fit while attempting to preserve mappings of adjacent colors.
+It's also possible to pass in a "swap map", which will be used in place of the standard map's assigned pixel values in quantizing the target image - these values can be correlated either one by one by a linear assignment minimizing the distances\* between each of them, or by swapping their coordinates on the maps themselves, which can be oriented first such that their corner distances\* are minimized achieving a closest-fit while attempting to preserve mappings of adjacent colors.

 \*Here, "distances" refers to the euclidean distances between (L, a, b) tuples in Oklab color space.